Bonjour chers amis / chères amies!

 If you are not sure if your level of French is appropriate for the weekend, please contact Chelsea Ray at chelsea.d.ray@maine.edu.

-During the immersion weekend, highly skilled and experienced volunteer instructors (many of whom are French teachers) will lead group activities and workshops.
+During the immersion weekend, highly skilled and experienced volunteer instructors (many of whom are French teachers and/or native speakers) will lead group activities and workshops.
 You will have the choice of either intermediate or advanced activities.

 Yes, French teachers are encouraged to attend, to build your skills and learn new techniques for teaching immersion!
 Plus, it is a lot of fun, and a great way to make connections with other French teachers and the Francophone community in Maine.
 Please let us know if you wish to receive a certificate of contact hours.